Jon Burgerman: Life and work

 Jon Burgerman studied art foundation in Bournville, Birmingham, England.
 He graduated in fine art from Nottingham Trent University in 2001.

 In 2004, he designed both the Burgertown track and the Turboweevel ship for Wipeout Pure's European exclusive DLC called Omega pack.

 In 2008, he appeared as a guest on the BBC TV show: Blue Peter and he was part of the original The Underbelly Project, which saw artists exhibit in an incomplete 100-year-old subway station deep underneath the streets of New York City.

 The year 2008 also saw the publication by IDN of a 300-page monograph of Burgerman's work, Pens Are My Friends, whilst Kidrobot released the 14-piece mini figure vinyl toy collection "The Heroes of Burgertown".

+In June 2009, Media Molecule released the "Jon Burgerman Original Sticker Kit" for the video game LittleBigPlanet, a downloadable add-on featuring 72 of his doodles to be used as in-game graffiti.

 Examples of Jon Burgerman's work are in the public collections of London's Victoria and Albert Museum and Science Museum.

 Penguin Random House published Burgerman's first picture book SPLAT! in 2017.
 Chronicle Books published It's Great to Create in 2017 and Oxford University Press published Rhyme Crime in the UK.
 Laurence King Publishing published two of his books, Daily Doodle and his coloring book Burgerworld.